 This area contains an introduction to nutrient neutrality in the River Camel catchment.
 It provides links to more detailed information about the implications for planning applications.

 In 2021, Natural England issued guidance on phosphate pollution in the River Camel.
 This pollution can come from sewage treatment works, septic tanks, industry and farming.
 Too many phosphates can cause rapid growth of certain plants, which affects wildlife.
-Natural England feels the natural habitat of the River Camel is in an 'unfavourable' state because of this.
+Natural England felt the natural habitat of the River Camel was in an 'unfavourable' state because of this.
 Wastewater from new development can make things worse.

 The Habitat Regulations 2017 help protect the River Camel Special Area of Conservation.
 The Local Planning Authority (LPA) is the competent authority under these Regulations.
 We must ensure that new development does not lead to more pollution.
-We can only approve those that are 'nutrient neutral' to reduce the risk of more harm.
+In some areas this means we can only approve development that is 'nutrient neutral' to reduce the risk of more harm.

 Designing developments with the right mitigation measures can help prevent nutrient pollution.
 These measures can be on the site of the development or elsewhere in the river catchment area.
 Not all developers can offer on-site measures or negotiate off-site ones without help.

-We have a team working on a long-term strategy to mitigate the impact of extra development.
+We have been working on a long-term strategy to mitigate the impact of extra development.
 This will help developers with the mitigation they need to unlock paused developments.
 It will also help the Council progress with its key home-building plans.

-- upgrading household and campsite septic tanks/package treatment plants
+Our programme includes upgrading household and campsite septic tanks/package treatment plants.

-The strategy will create a phosphate credit scheme.
-Planning applicants can buy credits to mitigate the phosphate pollution that development causes.
+The strategy will create phosphate credits for sale.
+An open market for nature-based credits is also emerging.
+Planning applicants will be able to buy credits to mitigate the phosphate pollution that development causes.
 This will help their plans progress.

 Where to find our nutrient neutrality advice and information